nebrius/commascript/README.md

 obj.fake = 10;
 ```

-An object's prototype can also be specified to allow inheritence:
+An object's prototype can also be specified to allow inheritance:

 ```JavaScript
 ('define(object, foo2)', {